 This beast is characterized by a unique heavy head which is comparatively smaller in terms of size and is designed aerodynamically.

-t features the thinnest shaft ever built by Yonex.
+Yonex badminton rackets are the thinnest shaft ever built.
 The grommet strips contain tungsten which serves to make it a legend.